 Clearly Filtered Water Pitcher vs. Zerowater Pitcher.
 Which one is better?

 The answer depends on what you are looking for in a water filter.
-While both options are much better than your average Brita filter, there are some important differences you should know before making your decision.
+While both options are much better than your typical carbon filter, there are some important differences you should know before making your decision.

-Both pitchers are made from BPA free plastic.
-However, the Clearly Filtered pitcher is made from a higher-grade material called Tritan®, which is also BPS and phthalate free.
+Both pitchers are made from BPA-free plastic.
+However, the Clearly Filtered pitcher is made from a higher-grade material called Tritan®, which is also BPS-free.
 Learn more about Tritan here >

 The amount of water each pitcher holds is about the same.
 However, the Zerowater pitcher’s top reservoir is relatively small compared to the size of the pitcher, and people have reported having to fill the reservoir multiple times in order to fill the pitcher completely.
 The Clearly Filtered pitcher has a unique water dam that prevents the unfiltered water from mixing with the clean water while pouring.
 This allows you to fill up a glass without having to wait for the pitcher to completely finish filtering.